marph91/jimmy/docs/additional_features/templates.md

 Templates can be used to customize notes.
-You can specify a template withe by `--template my_template.txt`.
+You can specify a template by `--template my_template.txt`.

 !!! warning
     This feature is experimental and may break at any time.